vranjithreddy/Blue-Green-Deployment/README.md

 Blue-Green Deployment
 ===

-This repository contains the files for the docker image [hanzel/blue-green](https://hub.docker.com/r/hanzel/blue-green/), that will create blue-green deployment.
+This repository contains the files for the docker image [Image Name](https://hub.docker.com/r/hanzel/blue-green/), that will create blue-green deployment.
 It uses nginx using consul template.
 It requires [consul](https://hub.docker.com/r/gliderlabs/consul-server/) as the key value store and [registrator](https://hub.docker.com/r/gliderlabs/registrator/) service running in each host.
 It works with docker swarm and multi-host networking.

 Usage
 ---